humanchimp/lope/README.md

-# 🐣hatch
+# 🐎 lope

-rollup + typescript boilerplate
+a rollup plugin for bundling specs with [hiho](https://github.com/humanchimp/hiho)

 ## license